Retrospective Approach To Neo-Classicism in USA - Fighting the Snake of Nihilism

 If I live to the age of 50, I shall then be able to cast other drawings into paintings, but I have to take care of my health, which could quickly deteriorate in a poorly ventilated room in NYC: ghettoism, the morbid symptoms of decadence.

-Archangel Michael, (Revelation 12: 07) Oil On Canvas, 36 X 48''
+Archangel Michael, (Revelation 12: 07) oil on canvas, 36 X 48''

 Back in the 90s, I remember taking much pain to resolving the contrast between light and shadow, but through careful observations, experiments, errors and trials, I have gained greater confidence in the application of paint.
 Nay, unlike the incomprehensibility of some methods, whose theories are often steeped and shrouded in the obfuscation of the artist's unwillingness to reveal part of the mysteries behind a luminous surface, I have, herein, gathered my gleanings as corroboration to the practicality of Johann Wolfgang Goethe's Theory of Colors: a dear book I have cherished among my precious belongings since I was a young man.